Is Salt a Spice? Science, Differences, and Culinary Uses

 Pro Tip: Storage Matters!

-Store salt in a cool, dry place away from moisture.
-Use glass jars or ceramic containers for optimal freshness, especially for premium varieties like pink salt or smoked salt.
+Store salt in cool, dry places using glass or ceramic containers to preserve freshness, especially for premium varieties.

 Conclusion

-Whether you sprinkle a pinch of Himalayan pink salt on avocado toast or grind some Maldon over chocolate chip cookies, remember: salt isn’t just a seasoning.
-It’s the secret weapon that turns good food into great food.
+Salt is not a spice—it's a mineral.
+But in the kitchen, it functions like one by elevating flavors and balancing dishes.
+Whether sprinkling Himalayan pink salt on avocado toast or grinding Maldon over chocolate chip cookies, remember: salt is the secret weapon that turns good food into great food.

-Final Thought: Next time someone asks if salt is a spice, you can say no… but also yes.
-Because sometimes, the line between science and flavor gets deliciously blurry.
+Final Thought: Next time someone asks if salt is a spice, say no—but also yes.
+The line between science and flavor gets deliciously blurry.

 Lisa Chang